cn4218/CFGProject/Progress Reports/Project_Work_Document.md

 Implementing Object Oriented Programming in our app did not come noturally, so we had to refactor our code to transform the Users DB Utils script into OOP, but it eventually worked.

-Other than that, creating the front end in javascript came with its own challenges, as well as using `@patch` to perform mock testing of our app for example, but eventually these
+Other than that, creating the front end in javascript came with its own challenges, as well as using `@patch` to perform mock testing of our app for example, but eventually these issues were overcome.

 ## TESTING AND EVALUATION
 ### Testing strategy
 We intend to test the system using unit testing for various aspects of our code and system.
+Our testing strategy was to create a file where we mocked the UI and mocked input to test our functions, and then we also did unit tests on all our functions in both wishlist db utils and also in our file where we mocked the UI

 #### Test Files